linseanyu/RAGDojo/README.md

 ### RAG202 - Query Transformations: RAG-Fusion
-* RAG-Fusion: The Multi Query method used above will prompt the model to generate multiple question in a form of [question1, question2, question3].
+**RAG-Fusion**: The Multi Query method used above will prompt the model to generate multiple question in a form of [question1, question2, question3].
 When we use this array to retrive data from the retriver, we will then get the result in a form of [[doc3, doc4, doc1], [doc3, doc2, doc1], [doc2, doc4, doc5]].
 Instead of simply merge the results and remove the duplicated docs, RAG-Fusion use *Reciprocal Rank Fusion* algrorithm to rerank the docs based on their relevance (assuming the retriver return to docs in sorted order of relevance).

 ![QueryTransformations](./imgs/QueryTransformations.png)